top of page

 * * * * * * *

 My good friend AndyT. (fraternity brother, college football teammate, fellow Big C survivor, and regular follower of Danny’s Table) recently asked me for THREE recipes that are relatively straightforward to prepare, relatively easy to master, and would give him or anyone else a useful arsenal of dishes for impromptu home entertaining.
 I tried, but I couldn’t narrow it down to just three.
-And so, because I love the title of this obscure cinematic masterpiece and its iconic diner scene, I’ve decided to codify Five Easy Pieces worth learning: Pork Tenderloin with Wild Mushrooms, Roasted Salmon Filet, Balsamic Chicken, Pan-Seared Sea Scallops, and Mini Pot Roast.
+And so, because I love the title of this somewhat obscure cinematic masterpiece and its iconic diner scene, I’ve decided to codify Five Easy Pieces for the kitchen worth learning: Pork Tenderloin with Wild Mushrooms, Roasted Salmon Filet, Balsamic Chicken Breast, Pan-Seared Sea Scallops, and Mini Pot Roast.
 (I said “codify” instead of “create” because neither I nor the vast majority of cooks– amateur or professional– ever come up with truly original recipes; rather, like Keith Richards “borrowing” guitar licks from Chuck Berry or lesser-known bluesmen, we merely appropriate, modify, re-purpose, update, or just plain steal the works of our predecessors.)

 Before we get to the actual recipes, we need to cover a few minor details– ONE, all of these can be served with either potatoes (mashed or otherwise) or some sort of rice, or neither if you want to go full paleo.
 (You can also serve at least the chicken and salmon directly over salad greens.)
 TWO, I always keep blanched broccoli on hand, and you can simply sizzle a few fleurettes in butter for a quick side veggie.
 (Alternatively, a quick sauté of spinach is also tasty and convenient.)
 And THREE, a simple and elegant salad before dinner works beautifully.
 So first, the salad–